FabricMC/fabric-docs/develop/events/loot-table-modifications.md

 ### Modifying Loot Table Drops {#modifying-loot-table-drops}

-`LootTableEvents.MODIFY_DROPS` runs after the loot tables have been built and after loot has been generated during runtime.
+`LootTableEvents.MODIFY_DROPS` doesn't run until the loot has been generated at runtime.
 This event is useful when:

 - The number of loot tables is unknown or numerous.
 - The same rules should apply to many loot tables.